-The Pelion train, a historic steam engine train which connects the beautiful city of Volos and Pelion, Greece, will resume its seasonal operation on Saturday.
+The Pelion train, a historic steam engine train that crosses the mountain of the Centaurs in central Greece, resumed its seasonal operation on Saturday.

 Pelion train back on

-The central Greek site is unique beyond Greece as well, as the track is one of the narrowest in the world, measuring in at only 60 centimeters (23.6 inches) gauge.
+The train is unique beyond Greece as well, as the track is one of the narrowest in the world, measuring in at only 60 centimeters (23.6 inches) gauge.

 Despite its small size, the machine is powerful and dependable, and following restoration in the 1990s it has taken countless people on countless journeys through the incomparably beautiful scenery of Mount Pelion, with views toward the Pagasetic Gulf as it journeys from Ano Lehonia to Milies.